 You could also serenade your attendees with a trip to the Opera house or entice them to think outside the box with an international theatrical production.

-Author Rachel Francis is an account executive at WSB, on the nonprofits and associations team.
+Rachel Francis was an account executive at WSB on the nonprofits and associations team.
 Her favorite way to spend time outside of work is traveling.
 She will visit her 35th country this year.
 Next up: South Africa.